GSA-TTS/identity-dev-docs/_pages/production.md

 Changes to production applications
 ----------------------------------
+**Changes to the production app are not automatic and may take up to two weeks**.

-If you need to make any changes to your deployed integration, please update your production configuration app in the sandbox and test the changes you wish to deploy. **Changes to the production app are not automatic**.
-After you have confirmed the change, you must submit a change request through the [Partner Support Help Desk](https://zendesk.login.gov) to ensure the change takes effect in production
+If you need to make any changes to your deployed integration, please update your production configuration app in the sandbox and test the changes you wish to deploy.
+After you have confirmed the change, **you must submit a change request** through the [Partner Support Help Desk](https://zendesk.login.gov) to ensure the change takes effect in production.

 Certificate Rotation Process
 ----------------------------